patrickquick/dta-thesis/README.md

 ### Digital Text Analysis Master's Thesis Repository
 ---
 - **raw_data**: Contains the original digitised letters, metadata, and annotations.
-- **master_corpus**: Contains the corpus with unique VARD predictions and entity labels for annotated letters.
+- **master_corpus**: Contains the XML master corpus with unique VARD predictions and entity labels for annotated letters.
 - **create_corpus_vard**: Contains the files used for the creation of the corpus, NER subcorpora, and for VARD processing.
 ---
 - **data**: Contains the preprocessed NER subcorpora.